AaltoSciComp/scicomp-docs/triton/accounts.rst

 Triton accounts
 ===============

-You need to request a Triton account from your local Triton support member, however, the account information (username, password, shell, etc) is shared with the Aalto account.
-Triton access is available on request for Aalto School of Science staff and students.
+You need to request Triton access separately, however, the account information (username, password, shell, etc) is shared with the Aalto account so there is not actually a separate account.
+Triton access is available to any researcher at Aalto for free.
+Resources are funded by departments, and distributed by a fairshare algorithm: members of departments and schools which provide direct funding have a greater share.

-Please contact your :doc:`local Triton support team member <help>` and we will set up your account.
-You can come by in person, or you can contact us by your department's normal IT mail address (PHYS,NBE,CS,ELEC).
+Please contact us via the :doc:`support email address <help>` via the support email address and we will set up your account.

 A few prerequisites:

 -  you must have valid Aalto account
--  you must have working email address
+-  you must have working email address (Aalto)
 -  you must accept :doc:`Triton usage
-   policies <usagepolicy>`: requesting access to Triton cluster at Aalto University, you accept all the conditions listed in the Triton usage policies
+   policies <usagepolicy>`: requesting access to Triton cluster at Aalto University, you accept all the conditions listed in the Triton usage policies.
+-  You should tell us your department/school in your account creation request.

+You should have Triton access if you are in the ``triton-users`` group at Aalto: ``groups`` shows this on Aalto linux machines.

 Password change and other issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~